FortOfFans/Dainsleif-TOS/README.md

 The bot runs on Disord.js

-A bot made to act as an archive for the Guide created by [WorldOfTeyvat - Twitter](https://twitter.com/WorldOfTeyvat)
+A bot made to act as an archive for the Guides created by [WorldOfTeyvat - Twitter](https://twitter.com/WorldOfTeyvat)

 # Add the bot to your server